What is Model Context Protocol (MCP)? A Guide for Product Managers

 Unified.to MCP addresses these issues head-on:

-- No raw keys in prompts.
+- No keys in prompts.
 Credentials stay secure—handled by the MCP server, never revealed to the model.

 - Scoped tool access.
 Use